 As long as Rc, Lm, Lkp, Lks, and Rs are constant in value, The actual current ratio will be some fixed ratio times the ideal (or desired) current ratio.
 One can compensate for the deviation from the desired current ratio by appropriate choice of secondary turns.
 The number of turns will be a little lower than that for the associated ideal turns ratio.
 For constant values accuracy could be 100% except for any turn resolution limitations (full turns versus fractional turns).

 Accuracy concerns arise from non-constant values for Rc, Lm, and to a lesser degree from Lkp and Lks.
 These values usually vary with core induction levels; hence they vary over the range of primary current being measured.
 (Air core transformers are stable but magnetic coupling is relatively poor hence relatively large leakage inductances.)
 Since Rc and Lm impedances act in parallel to the reflected load, higher Rc and Lm values have a smaller effect and consequently increase accuracy.
-Core materials with high permeability and low core loss are preferred for high accuracy applications.
+Cores materials with high permeability and low core loss are preferred for high accuracy applications.

 At higher frequencies winding capacitance becomes a concern.
 Figure 3 gives an equivalent circuit schematic, which includes winding capacitance.
 Leakage inductance and winding capacitance are actually distributed components, but are shown as lumped approximate equivalent components.
 Like Lm, winding capacitances shunt current around the reflected load.
 The inductances and capacitances can interact and consequently may produce spurious oscillations.
 It is also possible to develop parallel resonance.
 High frequency coil designs seek to minimize winding capacitances.